krysopath/vault-solutions/integrations/direnv/README.md

 - bring namespaced and automatically provisioned values to your development
 - never forget to load your secrets anymore :)
 - define arbitrary code to run when you descend into its parent directory (:

+## setup instructions:

+0. install direnv (available via apt and yum)
+1. choose a `directory/`
+2. create a file  `directory/.envrc` and open it with an editor
+3. export variables like in a shell script: `export MY_KEY=some-value`, save.
+4. run `direnv allow directory/`
+5. `cd directory/` and see the magic at work